Optical-to-Near-Infrared Simultaneous Observations for the Hot Uranus GJ3470b: A Hint for Cloud-free Atmosphere: INTRODUCTION

-Here we present optical-to-near-infrared simultaneous photometric observations for a primary transit of GJ3470b obtained by using the 188-cm telescope and the 50-cm MITSuME telescope both at Okayama Astrophysical Observatory.
+Here we present optical-to-near-infrared simultaneous photometric observations for a primary transit of GJ3470b obtained by using the 188-cm telescope and the 50-cm MITSuME telescope, both at the Okayama Astrophysical Observatory.
 The simultaneous observations have a great advantage for transmission-spectroscopic study.
-If the host star has cool star-spots on its surface, transit depth (square of planet-star radius ratio) can vary with time due to the variations of apparent luminous area of the star according to the stellar rotation and appearing/vanishing of the star-spots \citep[e.g.][]{2008MNRAS.385..109P}.
+If the host star has cool starspots on its surface, then the transit depth (square of planet-star radius ratio) can vary with time due to the variations of the apparent luminous area of the star according to the stellar rotation and appearing/vanishing of the starspots \citep[e.g.][]{2008MNRAS.385..109P}.
 This changes the apparent planetary radius with time.
-Therefore, the simultaneous observations enable us to investigate the wavelength dependence of planetary radius without concern for this star-spot effect.
+Therefore, the simultaneous observations enable us to investigate the wavelength dependence of the planetary radius without concern for this starspot effect.

 The rest of this paper is organized as follows.
 We describe our observations in Section \ref{sec:obs}, followed by data reduction and analysis in Section \ref{sec:data_reduction} and Section \ref{sec:mcmc}, respectively.
-We discuss implications from our results in Section \ref{sec:discussion}, and summarize this study in Section \ref{sec:summary}.
+We discuss the implications of our results in Section \ref{sec:discussion} and summarize this study in Section \ref{sec:summary}.